Christ-Centered Education at St. Michael School

-Our core values are Reverence, Leadership, and Service.
+Our core values are Reverence, Service, and Leadership.
 Our students are called to live out their faith each and every day.

 Students attend parish Mass weekly.
 Our St. Michael the Archangel parish priests, Fr.
-Doug Reed, Fr.
-Ryan Elder, and Fr.
-Dan Oschwald visit our classrooms regularly, help out at carpool, lead morning or afternoon prayers, hear confessions, and participate in faith formation and sacramental preparation for our students.
+Michael Burbeck and Fr.
+John DeGuzman visit our classrooms regularly, help out at carpool, lead morning or afternoon prayers, hear confessions, and participate in faith formation and sacramental preparation for our students.

 Purposeful technology integration at St. Michael Catholic School leads to academic excellence.
-There are Promethean Boards in all classrooms, a state-of-the art computer lab with touch-screen computers, three laptop carts for checkout, and four iPad carts.
+There are Promethean Boards in all classrooms, three laptop carts for checkout, and four iPad carts.

 All students enjoy our Art Studio, where creativity is encouraged based on the individual student's interests.
 Students may focus on one of four themes for their independent projects and may use our 3D printer and computers to create models of their designs and videos.
 We purposefully connect art, math, and science!

-Each Pre-K through Grade 5 classroom has an Instructional Teacher Assistant to help with more individualized attention, and we have Instructional Resource Assistants to help with Math and Language Arts.
+Each Pre-K through Grade 5 classroom has an Instructional Teacher Assistant to help with more individualized attention.
+We also have two Resource Teachers on staff available to help in Math and Language Arts.